-With the students’ successful completion of the Crop*3300 Grain Crops course, they will have a broader and more detailed understanding of the scope and nature of grain crop production issues.
+With the students’ successful completion of the Crop*3300 Grains Course, they will have a broader understanding of the scope and nature of grain crop production systems.
 The impact and influence of crop production management decisions made available to them and the ramifications of choices made by grain crop type for their region will be more clearly appreciated and understood.

 At the end of this course, students should be able to::

-Better comprehend and appreciate the diversity and complexity of Grain Production Systems and Environmental impacts on Grain Crop production in Canada, with a focus on the major grain crops of wheat, maize, and barley for production in Canada and their suitable use, production and market applications.
+Better comprehend and appreciate the diversity of grain cereals crops, their production systems and environmental impacts in Canada and the world, with a focus on the major grain crops of wheat, maize, and barley for production in Canada and their suitable use, production and market applications.

 Underestand the physiology, botany and cropping systems influences of each grain crop type for better decision making in future cropping systems applications.

 Gain an awareness of the size and scope of the Canadian grain crops production industry including the seed production industry and the impact on Canadian agriculture and future innovations.